 Poetry is when an emotion has found its thought and the thought has found words. – Robert Frost

-Such a beautiful statement by Robert Frost, but unfortunately it ignores the reality that marketing poetry books is not easy.
+Such a beautiful statement by Robert Frost, but unfortunately it ignores the reality that marketing poetry books is not easy, and coming up with book promotion ideas that align with the spirit of poetry can be quite difficult.

 If you’ve written and published poetry, you already know how difficult marketing poetry books can be.
 If you’re considering publishing a poetry book, you’ve been warned.
 But I can give you some useful advice for making your book marketing much more purposeful, and much more lucrative.

 Yes, I realize reminding you to get reviews is much easier than actually getting the job done.
-But in my experience, those who publish poetry generally have very supportive and creative networks, both personally and professionally.
+But in my experience, those who publish poetry generally have very supportive and creative networks, both personally and professionally, and most of your book promotion ideas should support your need for more reviews.

 When it comes to marketing poetry books, utilizing your network is that much more crucial.
 Why?
 Because your potential buyer market of “other people” is much smaller than that of mass-market fiction and non-fiction.
 A romance author could essentially do just fine if her friends and colleagues never read her books.
 But an author with a very targeted market, like poetry, can’t afford to let their network go to waste.